-One or more Trustees have been paid remuneration or have received other benefits from employment with the academy trust.
+One Trustee has been paid remuneration or have received other benefits from employment with the academy trust.
 The Principal and other staff trustee only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.

 The value of trustees' remuneration and other benefits was as follows: